midnightntwrk/lfdt-project-proposals/proposals/incubation/compact.md

 - the Midnight Network's blockchain is used to verify ZK proofs and execute the public part of the contract on chain.

 However, this is merely the specific implementation of Compact in the Midnight Network.
-The language itself is designed to be generically used in any privacy-preserving smart contract system that is sufficiently similar, and all of these implementation characteristics can be varied to suit other privacy-preserving smart contract systems.
+The language itself is designed to be generically used in any privacy-preserving smart contract system that is sufficiently similar (i.e., having the characteristics described above), and all of these implementation characteristics can be varied to suit other privacy-preserving smart contract systems.

 # Dependent Projects